chaitu87/fancypants/README.md

 # fancypants
-Fancy Scripts for a specific job
+Fancy Scripts for a fancy jobs